power0matin/discord-twitch-kick-stream-notifier/README.md

 - The bot needs the **Mention Everyone** permission in that channel
 - Or set `MENTION_HERE=false` to disable mentions

+### Live message doesn’t delete when streamer goes offline

+- The bot needs **Manage Messages** in the notify channel
+- If you changed the notify channel ID, restart the bot
+- If someone manually deleted the alert message, the bot will recreate it next scan

 ### Twitch/Kick alerts not working

 - Confirm `Client ID/Secret` values in `.env`
 - Increase `CHECK_INTERVAL_SECONDS` (e.g., 120–180) to reduce rate limits
 - Verify the stream is actually in **GTA V** category and the title matches your regex
+- Use `.k status <slug>` or `.t status <login>` to debug matching

 ## FAQ